Battle of Kyiv (2022): Civilian responses

-During the start of the attack Klitschko vowed to take up arms and fight.
+During the start of the attack, Klitschko vowed to take up arms and fight.
 Zelenskyy urged citizens of Kyiv to respond to the Russian assault with improvised attacks using Molotov cocktails.
 Residents were warned to avoid windows and balconies.
 18,000 guns were distributed amongst citizens during the first day of the battle, while the Ukrainian Territorial Defense Forces, normally kept in reserve, were activated upon the start of the attack.

 On 26 February, Ukrainian interior minister Denys Monastyrsky announced that civilian volunteers in Kyiv had been given more than 25,000 assault rifles, and approximately 10 million bullets, as well as rocket-propelled grenades and rocket launchers.

 Second Russian attack

 Russian convoy and continuous shelling

 On 28 February, a fresh wave of Russian troops advanced towards Kyiv, but little direct combat occurred, with only three missiles being fired at the city that day.
-Satellite images revealed the existence of a long column of Russian vehicles heading to Kyiv along a 64 km highway approaching Kyiv from the north, and was approximately 24 mi from the center of Kyiv.
+Satellite images revealed the existence of a long column of Russian vehicles heading to Kyiv along a 64 km highway approaching from the north, approximately 24 mi from the city center.
 Ukrainian soldiers killed an Israeli-Ukrainian citizen at a checkpoint, mistaking him for a Chechen member of the Russian army.